Sathishkumar175/SpeechPronunciation/README.md

 - Tap the "Speak Now" button and pronounce the word/phrase.
 - Your pronunciation will be scored, and feedback will be provided.

-## License:
-This project is open source.
-Feel free to contribute!